icesh - control window properties and the IceWM window manager

 Displace window by X Y pixels.

-Position window in the center of the screen.
+Position window in the center of the desktop work area.

-Position window against the left side of the screen.
+Position window against the left side of the desktop work area.

-Position window against the right side of the screen.
+Position window against the right side of the desktop work area.

-Position window against the top side of the screen.
+Position window against the top side of the desktop work area.

-Position window against the bottom side of the screen.
+Position window against the bottom side of the desktop work area.

 Set the icon title to TITLE.